abwilliamss/AIAcademy-capstone/README.md

         ► An actionable item for Computing Vision to maximize profit would be creating a project that is within 140 to 180 minutes.
 A note to keep in mind is that this value also depends on Computing Vision's production budget.
 This recommendation is based solely on the given data set.

+## Navigating the repository:
+§ Branches
+   ► There are two types of branches, the main/production branch and the development branches ► The main branch contains all of the finalized code, whereas the development branch contains each respective team member's work
+   ► Commits can be viewed at https://github.com/abwilliamss/AIAcademy-capstone/commits/(branch name)

+§ File Structure
+   ► AI Academy Capstone Project.ipynb is the finalized notebook file ► Readme.md contains the description of the project ► .gitignore contains all of the files that git will not track or commit, typically large or irrelevant files

 ## Conclusion:
 § Computing Vision Business Goal: Increase Profitability using 3 recommendations